 Jill writes: "May I suggest putting the pine cones in the oven at 300 for a few minutes on a foil-lined cookie sheet or a quick dip in bleach water just to be sure that all uninvited guests (bugs) are dead."

 This wreath will hang on my front door for fall so I used lots of orange and red.
-However, I think it would look great with spring colors or bright colors for the summer.
+However, I think it would look great with different colors such as spring colors or bright colors for the summer.
 You could even choose no color at all for a pretty natural look.
 The choice is yours.

 A little burlap bow tops off the wreath and is ready for fall.